jarvishdinocent/OpenSource-ThreatHunting/README.md

    - Description: A worm-like activity cluster that spreads through external drives and leverages Windows Installer to download malicious files.

 ### 11. Cobalt Strike
-   - Description: A popular command-and-control (C2) framework often used by adversaries, particularly in post-exploitation scenarios in ransomware attacks.
+   - Description: Cobalt Strike is a commercial, full-featured, remote access tool that bills itself as “adversary simulation software designed to execute targeted attacks and emulate the post-exploitation actions of advanced threat actors”.

 ### 12. Rose Flamingo
    - Description: This threat uses SEO poisoning to trick victims into downloading malicious files.

 ### 13. Dridex
-   - Description: A banking trojan distributed via phishing emails containing malicious Excel documents.
+   - Description: Dridex is a prolific banking Trojan that first appeared in 2014.
+By December 2019, the US Treasury estimated Dridex had infected computers in hundreds of banks and financial institutions in over 40 countries, leading to more than $100 million in theft.

 ### 14. Scarlet Goldfinch
    - Description: A fake browser update activity cluster that tricks users into downloading a malicious JavaScript file, typically installing NetSupport Manager.

 ### 15. Emotet
-   - Description: A modular trojan that serves as a downloader and dropper for other malware, primarily used for distributing ransomware.
+   - Description: Emotet is a modular malware variant which is primarily used as a downloader for other malware variants such as TrickBot and IcedID.
+Emotet first emerged in June 2014, initially targeting the financial sector, and has expanded to multiple verticals over time.

 ### 16. Shlayer
-   - Description: A macOS trojan known for delivering adware, often used in ad fraud activities.
+   - Description: OSX/Shlayer is a Trojan designed to install adware on macOS that was first discovered in 2018.(Citation: Carbon Black Shlayer Feb 2019)(Citation: Intego Shlayer Feb 2018)

 ### 17. Gamarue
    - Description: A USB worm that spreads malware via infected USB devices.